DEV-AK-Singh/Para-Formatter/README.md

 ## [Visit Website Here..](https://para-formatter.vercel.app/)

+## Project Overview
-Para Formatter is a versatile web application that facilitates various text editing tasks.
+- Para Formatter is a versatile web application that facilitates various text editing tasks.
 This project is built using ReactJS, Tailwind CSS, and the Vite framework, combining modern technologies to provide users with a seamless text editing experience.

 ## Features